Extended Kalman Filter (EKF)¶

 - 3 : no GPS (will use optical flow only if available)

-A more detailed overview of EKF benefits, theory and tuning parameters is available on the developer wiki topic Extended Kalman Filter Navigation Overview and Tuning.
+As mentioned above, a more detailed overview of EKF theory and tuning parameters is available on the developer wiki’s Extended Kalman Filter Navigation Overview and Tuning.